Santhosh160645/Minor-Project-/README.md

-# Propounding First Artificial Intelligence Approach
+# 💡 Propounding First Artificial Intelligence Approach

-This is a web-based AI minor project developed using **Python** and **Django**, designed to implement and demonstrate machine learning-based intelligence within a web application.
+This is a **minor project** developed using **Python**, **Django**, and **Deep Learning**, aimed at predicting robbery behavior in indoor security camera environments.
+It uses **low-resolution surveillance data** and applies intelligent pattern recognition techniques to assist in early detection and crime prevention.

+---

 ## 🚀 Project Overview

-This system allows users to interact with a platform that performs AI-based processing using uploaded datasets.
-Admin (Service Provider) can view results, manage data, and oversee model performance.

-### 🔧 Key Modules:
-- **Remote_User**: Frontend for the user to upload and interact with the system.
-- **Service_Provider**: Admin panel for training models, analyzing data, and monitoring results.
-- **Template**: HTML templates for UI rendering, along with an `images/` folder for visual assets.
+The system leverages a **Convolutional Neural Network (CNN)** and **fuzzy inference methods** to detect and classify suspicious robbery behaviors such as:
+- Mugging (Class 0)
+- Purse Snatching (Class 1)

+Using structured input fields like event timestamps, neighborhood location, and camera metadata, the model outputs behavioral risk predictions in real-time.

 ---

+## 🔧 Key Modules

+- `Remote_User/` – UI for users to upload data and receive predictions
+- `Service_Provider/` – Admin panel for managing datasets and training
+- `templates/` – HTML pages + UI assets
+- `Datasets.xlsx` – Training/test data with labels and metadata
+- `Results.xlsx` – AI prediction output

 ## 📁 Folder Structure
 propounding_first_artificial_intelligence_approach/